adamsilver/fdpb/02-a-checkout-flow.md

 #### A Note About The Telephone Input

-The telephone input (`<input type="tel">`) is sometimes used as a makeshift number input because it gives users the benefits of a number-specific keypad on mobile without some of the pitfalls of the number input.
+The telephone input (`<input type="tel">`) is sometimes used as a makeshift number input because it gives users the benefits of a number-specific keypad on mobile without some of the pitfalls discussed earlier.

-Apart from the semantic incorrectness I've not come across practical reasons not to use it today.
-However, going against the specification is not recommended because we can't be sure how all browsers and devices will handle the input now and in the future.
+Apart from the semantic incorrectness I've not come across practical reasons not to use it.
+However, ignoring the standards specification is not recommended because we don't know how browsers and devices, now and in the future, will handle it.

-For example, perhaps a browsers autocomplete routine will try and autocomplete the telephone input to the user's telephone number instead of the credit card number for example.
+For example, perhaps a browsers autocomplete routine will try and fill in the user's telephone number, instead of the credit card number.
 Or in the future, a device may choose to spawn the user's contact address book from which the user can choose an appropriate number.

-Both of these features would be perfectly suited to a legitimate telephone field, but not for anything else, that happens to consist of numbers.
+Both of these features would be suited to a legitimate telephone field, but not for anything else that happens to consist of numbers.
+Updating your implementation in response to a new browser being realised or reported, is not an ideal strategy.

 ### Forgiving Bad Input